kojiishi/east_asian_spacing/README.md

 ### Clone and Install

-If you may need to diagnose fonts or the code, installing using [poetry] is recommended:
+If you may need to diagnose fonts or the code, cloning and installing using [poetry] is recommended:
 ```sh
 git clone https://github.com/kojiishi/east_asian_spacing
 cd east_asian_spacing